Should You Use Online Forms or Services to Prepare Your Will or Trust?

-Should you use Legal Zoom to prepare your Will or Trust?
+Should I just use an online service such as Legal Zoom or forms from Suze Orman to prepare my Will or Trust?

 While generalized electronic forms (such as those offered through companies like Legal Zoom and Suze Orman) may offer cost savings, in many instances online services are a risky option.
 Even if you think of your specific estate situation as “simple” the general nature of these online documents can cause many unanticipated complications down the road.